chinjon/walmart-react/README.md

 ##### **Notifications**
 Add a proper notification system to notify user when actions were performed successfully or errors were made and how to fix them.

+Ideally I'd like to use the [React Notification System](https://github.com/igorprado/react-notification-system) package to do this.

 ##### **REDUX**
 Been meaning to learn it, but this will greatly help state management.